toddytharmonkey/QC-App-Oriented-Benchmarks/hamiltonian-simulation/README.md

 In the second strategy, we compare the quantum simulation against a classical simulation of the exact Hamiltonian dynamics to report our fidelity.
 Again, this is not scalable.

-In the third strategy, we use the mirror circuits method with two different ways of implementation.
-The first creates an inverse of the Hamiltonian, while the second, developed by Sandia Laboratories [[2]](#references), constructs a Quasi-Hamiltonian combined with random Pauli operators.
+In the third strategy, we use the mirror circuits method developed by Sandia Laboratories [[2]](#references).
+This technique constructs a mirror circuit, which is a base circuit followed by a reverse circuit.
+It produces an easy to verify correct distribution that still reflects the effectiveness of the original circuit.
 This is scalable to all qubit sizes.

+This benchmark is a less advanced version of the Hamlib Simulation Benchmark.
+While it lacks the breadth of Hamiltonians as well as more advanced mirroring techniques of the Hamlib suite, it does offer the user a somewhat simplified experience.

 ## Problem outline